groveale/chats-hacks-retrieval-api-lab/exercise-1-prepare-your-agent-in-azure-ai-foundry.md

 1. Open the browser and navigate to https://ai.azure.com/allresources and sign to your Azure account.

-2. From the Azure AI Foundry homepage, select the pre-polulated project in the list.
+2. From the Azure AI Foundry homepage, select the pre-populated project in the list.
 This will direct you to the Azure AI Foundry project page.

 > [!TIP]
 > If your project doesn't show up in the list of projects, you can go to https://portal.azure.com, login with the same credentials, go to **Resource Group > ResourceGroup1** and select **Azure AI project**, then **Launch studio**.